apache/druid/docs/api-reference/api-reference.md

 `GET /druid/coordinator/v1/rules/history?interval=<interval>`

-Returns audit history of rules for all datasources. default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator runtime.properties
+Returns audit history of rules for all datasources.
+Default value of interval can be specified by setting `druid.audit.manager.auditHistoryMillis` (1 week if not configured) in Coordinator `runtime.properties`.

 `GET /druid/coordinator/v1/rules/history?count=<n>`